 Safety Awards of Excellence

-Member utilities are invited to apply for the Association's safety awards by submitting annual report forms for injury and illness incidence rates, every year for three consecutive years.
-Applications are judged in multiple groups based on number of worker hours of exposure.
-The winner of each group is the utility with the lowest overall incidence rate of recordable injury and illness cases for employees and supervisors on all shifts including operating, production, maintenance, clerical, office, and all other departments of the utility.
+Member utilities are invited to apply for the Association's safety awards by submitting annual injury and illness incidence rate report forms.
+Members must submit these forms every year for three consecutive years.
+Applications are judged in multiple groups based on worker exposure hours.
+The winners of each group is determined by the lowest overall recordable injuries and illness cases for all staff.
+All shifts are considered, including operating, producing, maintenance, clerical, and office shifts.
 Awards are given for first, second, and third place as well as honorable mentions in each competing group.

 - Understanding OSHA Changes: A Reference Guide with Checklists (errata sheet)